Is PrEP Right For Me?

 How does PrEP work?

 It takes a few days for HIV to become established in the body following exposure.
-When taken as PrEP, HIV medications block the virus from making copies of itself and spreading throughout the body.
-People who use PrEP must commit to taking the drug every day and seeing their healthcare provider for follow-up appointments and testing.
+When taken as prescribed, PrEP blocks the virus from making copies of itself and spreading throughout the body.

 How effective is PrEP?